Impact

 Affected Systems

 The vulnerability affects the TrueConf Client application.
-The CVE does not specify which build or version exhibits the flaw; however the references indicate that versions prior to the 8.5 update are vulnerable.
-Users running an affected instance should therefore treat all installations of TrueConf Client before the 8.5 release as at risk.
+The CVE description does not specify a build or version that is affected.
+Based on the references provided, it is inferred that all versions prior to the 8.5 update are vulnerable.
+Therefore, users running any installation of TrueConf Client older than 8.5 should consider the software at risk.

 Risk and Exploitability

 The CVSS score of 7.8 reflects a high severity level.
-The EPSS probability under 1 % suggests that while the flaw is serious, active exploitation remains rare.
+The EPSS probability of 6 % indicates a moderate likelihood of exploitation, suggesting that attackers may find this vulnerability more viable than previously thought.
 The entry is marked in CISA’s KEV catalog, confirming that it has been targeted in the wild.
 Given the nature of the update path, the most likely attack vector is remote delivery of a forged update, requiring the victim to have the TrueConf Client running and fetching updates.

 OpenCVE Enrichment